Date Established: 3/9/2012

 Visitor Use of University Facilities for Events and Programs for Children

 University employees who grant visitors permission to access university facilities for events or activities in which the visitor is entrusted with the custody, control, and supervision of children (i.e., Covered Activity) must notify their area’s Responsible UB Official prior to granting use of UB facilities.
 The Responsible UB Official must provide the visitor with copies of the SUNY Child Protection Policy (Document 6505), SUNY Policy on Mandatory Reporting and Prevention of Child Sexual Abuse (Document 6504), and UB Child Protection Policy.
-In addition, the Responsible UB Official must obtain the visitor’s completed Acknowledgement of UB’s Child Protection Requirements form.
+In addition, the Responsible UB Official must obtain the visitor’s completed Acknowledgement of the UB Child Protection Policy and Conduct Requirements form.

 A visitor’s use of UB facilities for a Covered Activity may only be granted pursuant to the terms of a Revocable Permit, Occasional User Revocable Permit, or Facilities Use Agreement and must include the following: